gufett0/p2p-review-protocol/src/README.md

 test
 ```
-the output in this case would be a compensation for both reviewers and nft minting (Note that, for simplicity sake, the script parameter now allows for just two reviews):
+the output in this case would be the compensation for both reviewers and nft minting (Note that, for simplicity sake, the script parameter now allows for just two reviews):

 |       Input    	|  Final Balances |